 Test questions and case studies are progressive, based on real events, and help students transition to the scenarios in the practical session and, after the course, to real life

-The practical session is facilitated by expert instructors who clarify the home study information, teach field-tested assessment & treatment skills, and offer individual feedback
+The practical session is facilitated by expert instructors who clarify the home study information, teach field-tested assessment & treatment skills, and offer individual feedback (Students will not have access to an instructor during the home study or testing portion of the course, unless they fail an Application test after the allotted attempts.
+A senior instructor will then be assigned to provide detailed feedback and an opportunity to continue testing.)

 Our hybrid WEMT module is designed for those who hold a current urban EMT certification.